CAGE: Curvature-Aware Gradient Estimation For Accurate Quantization-Aware Training

 Empirical validation on both pre-training and post-training QAT demonstrates the effectiveness of CAGE through extensive experiments involving the pre-training of Llama-style models up to 800M parameters.
 CAGE consistently outperformed strong baselines that employ modern outlier-mitigation techniques.
 Specifically, scaling law analysis confirms that CAGE improves the effective capacity of models compared to existing QAT methods.

-The success of CAGE indicates that accurately estimating the gradient by incorporating local curvature information is crucial for advancing QAT performance.
-By explicitly counteracting the impact of quantization error on the optimization dynamics, CAGE provides a robust and theoretically sound framework for training accurate low-bit models, helping to bridge the gap between quantized efficiency and full-precision performance.
+The good performance of CAGE indicates that incorporating local curvature information and regularization are useful for QAT performance.
 Future work may explore the application of CAGE in ultra-low-bit regimes and its integration with other compression techniques, such as sparsification and vector quantization.